urbanityllc/axthe/docs/guide.md

 # Summary of I + II

-Ideally you can comprehend the different styles of development:
+Ideally you can comprehend the different styles of development from section I and II:
-1. JAM/components/mobile w/ a builder or static generator(11ty) calling CORS API.
+I. JAM/components/mobile w/ a builder or static generator(11ty) calling CORS API.
 This works great with a CDN if you need to scale.
-2. SSR.
+II.
+SSR.
 SSR is the other style, it works great for SEO, but needs more than a CDN to scale (for example Caddy load balancing by an IP hash)

 - To make sure, here is the SSR way again: While the myAPIapp is running(r.sh), lets navigate via a browser to /data2.
 In public/data2 you can in IDE see the Pug.
 Via IDE you can see in ./lib/APreRouter.js you can see the route passing in the data.
 AXthe has a few lines of helper files, eg. SSR via ```rend(req, res, dat)``` in the PreRouter.